DJS593/Social-Network-API/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
   Social Network API is the back-end of a "to be determined" social networking site.
-There are Users and Thoughts with respective collections in the database.
+There are two model, Users and Thoughts with respective collections in the database.
 In addition, a User can add friends and make reactions to Thoughts.
+A user can be created, deleted, changed and searched for by either ID or "all users".
+Thoughts can be created by a user, deleted, adjusted and are searchable by either ID or "all thoughts."
+Friends can be created and deleted from the friends array.
+Reactions can be created or deleted in the reaction array.

   ## Table of Contents
   * [Installation](#installation)